Sanix-Darker/sanixdk.xyz/content/blogs/how-to-refactor-and-debug-your-body-as-a-software-engineer.md

     compare_with_youtube_tutorials()
 ```

-The mirror at your bathroom is your stdOut.
+The mirror at your bathroom is your constant output...

-Your muscle soreness is your log file.
+Your muscle soreness is your log file...

-That weird clicking in your shoulder is a warning that needs investigation.
+That weird clicking in your shoulder is a warning that needs investigation...

 You need to learn the difference between "undefined behavior" (bad form that might work today but will cause problems later) and "expected output" (proper muscle fatigue after a good workout)... even if that comes with a lot of practice over time.

 ---

-## NUTRITION AND RECOVERY: THE stdIN/stdOut SYSTEM
+### NUTRITION AND RECOVERY

-When I started the journey I was skinny... like extremely skinny, around 78kg in total (I'm 107kg now).
+When I started the journey I was skinny... i mean, like extremely skinny IMHO, around 78kg in total (I'm 107kg now).
 From my research, in order to gain muscle, I needed to understand that my body is just an I/O system.
 What you put in determines what you get out... not trash tho, but back in the day, I was doing everything to gain a lot of weight... eating 2 pizza XXL per day, burgers, etc... but only on that BULKING phase.

 Think of nutrition like managing memory in your programs.

 I tried protein shakes, it was working well but I was having a lot of issues on maintaining the intake in a long run, so I was on proteins only time to time, not every day.

 But you need to see protein as your heap allocation for building new muscle structures.
 Carbohydrates are your quick-access cache for immediate energy.
 Fats are your long-term storage, necessary for hormone production and overall system stability.
 And just like memory leaks can crash your program, nutritional deficiencies will crash your gains.

 ```javascript